midzer/beerbase/content/breweries/moylans-brewery-and-restaurant/moylans-hopsickle-imperial-ale.md

 srm: 0
 upc: 0
 ---
-In celebration of the hop,,,,, This is a Hop" tribute
+In celebration of the hop,,,,, This is a \Hop\" tribute